Italian "supercar" designers turn the page

 At Bertone, which clinched a place in design history in the 1960s with the Lamborghini Miura, the low slung Nuccio supercar has a windshield and roof that look like a crocodile's eye, said Michael Robinson, its designer.

 The term "wild ride" could be equally applied to both the car and Bertone's recent brush with collapse.
-The firm sold off manufacturing operations to Fiat.
+The firm sold off manufacturing operations to Fiat FIA.MI.
 Nuccio Bertone's widow Lilli Bertone is resurrecting Bertone as president of the design house.

 "With this car, we wanted to celebrate the fact that Bertone has turned a corner," said designer Robinson.